 Head Athletic Trainer

-Crissi works for OrthoCarolina in the Industrial Services/Physical Therapy Department, performing Functional Capacity Evaluations and work conditioning as well as covering athletic teams and events around the Charlotte area.
-She graduated with a BS degree from Catawba College in 2005 after completing studies in Athletic Training and Therapeutic Recreation.
+Crissi works for OrthoCarolina in the Industrial Services/Physical Therapy Department, performing Functional Capacity Evaluations and work conditioning, as well as covering athletic teams and events around the Charlotte area.
+She graduated with a Bachelor’s Degree from Catawba College in 2005 after completing studies in Athletic Training and Therapeutic Recreation.
 She then completed a Master’s Degree in Exercise and Sport Psychology from the University of North Carolina at Greensboro in 2007.
 She has been a certified and licensed Athletic Trainer for seven years, working with the Hounds since the inaugural 2012 season.

 Strength and Conditioning Coach

-Nick was named Strength and Conditioning Coach of the Charlotte Hounds on January 21, 2013 after serving as a fitness and conditioning consultant to the players and staff during the team’s inaugural season.
-He is responsible for planning and implementing the Hounds strength and conditioning program, tailoring to each individual player in order to prevent injuries and to improve their strength, power, speed and recovery.
-He also works closely with the team doctor and athletic trainers in the rehabilitation of injuries that occur throughout the season.
+Stevens was named Strength and Conditioning Coach of the Hounds on January 21, 2013 after serving as a fitness and conditioning consultant to the players and staff during the team’s inaugural season.
+He is responsible for planning and implementing the Hounds’ strength and conditioning program, tailoring to each individual player in order to prevent injuries and to improve strength, power, speed and recovery.
+Stevens also works closely with the team doctors and athletic trainers in the rehabilitation of injuries that occur throughout the season.

-A native of Buffalo, NY, Nick moved to Charlotte in 1997.
+A native of Buffalo, N.Y., Stevens moved to Charlotte in 1997.
 He has worked as a certified personal trainer since 2005 and has been proud to call Charlotte Athletic Club his employer since 2008.
 Nick is available for consultation or personal training sessions.